petermr/pygetpapers/docs/styleguide.md

 **Rationale**: Manipulating Python's import path is fragile and can cause import conflicts.
 Use proper package installation instead.

+### STYLE: Always use current system date

+- ✅ **Good**: Run `date` command to get current date from system clock
+- ❌ **Bad**: Use assumed or remembered dates
+- **Requirement**: Always verify current date before using in documentation

+**Rationale**: Using incorrect dates in documentation creates confusion and reduces credibility.
+Always verify the current date from the system.

 ## Interface Design

 ### STYLE: Remove unused UI elements